TronFortyTwo/Tux-in-Space/type.typ

 # the Object type is the base for all other types
 ########################################################################
 NAME: Object
-DESCRIPTION: An object is a bunch of matter whit a mass, examples are the Sun and a cellphone MASS MAX: INF
+DESCRIPTION: An object is a bunch of matter with mass, examples are the Sun and a cellphone MASS MAX: INF
 MASS MIN: 0
 BLUE MAX: 255